Green Card Lawyer

 U Visa

-To qualify for you must show:
+To qualify, you must show:

-- That you have suffered substantial physical or mental abuse from certain criminal activity* in the US;
+- That you have suffered substantial physical or mental abuse from certain criminal activity in the US.

-- That you possess information concerning the criminal activity;
+- That you possess information concerning the criminal activity.

 - The criminal activity violated US law or occurred in the US.